wfailla/un-orchestrator/NFs/README_LAUNCH_VNF.md

   * the initial JSON-based format defined in WP5;
   * the new XML-based format defined in WP3 that includes both top-down communication (for the actual forwarding graph) and bottom-up primitives (for resources and capabilities).

-The former format is supported natively and it is described in [orchestrator/README_RESTAPI.md](../orchestrator/README_RESTAPI.md), while the other requires setting up an additional library as described in [orchestrator/README_COMPILE.md](../orchestrator/README_COMPILE.md#nf-fg-library).
+The former format is supported natively and it is described in [orchestrator/README_RESTAPI.md](../orchestrator/README_NF-FG.md), while the other requires the usage of the [`virtualizer`](../virtaulizer/README.md).

 ## An example